vectordotdev/vector/docs/setup/installation/operating-systems/centos.md

 description: Install Vector on the Debian operating system
 ---

-# Debian
+# CentOS

-Vector can be installed on the Debian operating system through the \
+Vector can be installed on the CentOS operating system through the \
-`vector.deb` package.
+Vector RPM package.

 ## Install